Supplier Code of Conduct

 We’re committed to:

-• working with suppliers on ways to understand the environmental impact of our products, and
+• Working with suppliers on ways to understand the environmental impact of our services and products

 Environmental impact

-Suppliers recognise the importance of addressing environmental sustainability in their business, and continuously work to minimise the environmental impact of their operations, as much as possible.
+Suppliers must recognise the importance of addressing environmental sustainability in their business and continuously work to minimise the environmental impact of their operations as much as possible.

 We seek to ensure that best practice in environmental principles, statements and metrics are incorporated in our business policies.
 We pay particular attention to ethical and sustainable sourcing, environmental performance and our relationships with our suppliers and customers.

-Our positive selection of suppliers will, where practicable, include a review of the suppliers' objectives and actions in relation to best practices, via our detailed Supplier Evaluation Questionnaire on Sustainability.
-We expect our larger suppliers to meet a robust set of ESG criteria and we encourage and assist the adoption of best practice amongst all suppliers.
+Our positive selection of suppliers will, where practicable, include a review of the suppliers' objectives and actions in relation to best practices, via our detailed Supplier Sustainability Questionnaire.
+We expect our larger suppliers to meet a robust set of sustainability criteria, and we encourage and assist the adoption of best practice amongst all suppliers.

 Conduct business lawfully and with integrity